shinsou/AuthenticationService/README.md

 Service is served from CE based subscription in Azure (AKS) cloud.
 AKS (Azure Kubernetes server) was chosen for couple of reasons.
 As it can be manually/fully customized and it's more familiar platform for me.

 The dotnet runner will also run a background task, where it runs NodeJS (please verify version from webapi->dockerfile) for the admin UI (as a SPA).
 This is handled within the .NET code (do not touch unless you know what you're doing).
+Note!
+When running solution/service, it will start this background task and in this task it will run npm build task.
+This task may take awhile and seems to developer as unresponsive or blocked process scenario.
+It is not!
+Be patient it'll work! :angel:
+If this bothers someone, one could override the .NET method at startup : `UseReactDevelopmentServer` and implement your own with logging. :smirk:

 The `docker-compose` is build in a way where it holds all the basic stuff the service requires (cache, database, volume-share for persisted data).